You can sponsor a child in India

 With the continued support of SOS Children, Sirisha and Amita are now doing really well.
 They are very close, and Sirisha likes to take care of her little sister, Amita.
 Both are working hard at school - Amita is even top of her class.
 Like children around the world they enjoy all kinds of activities in their spare time.
 They especially love dancing, skipping and playing chess.

 We are so thrilled to be a part of Sirisha and Amita's story, and to help them to regain a happy and healthy childhood.
-Will you support our work today, and sponsor an Indian child?
+Will you support our work today, and sponsor a child in India?

 SOS Children's Villages of India